- Build sustainable and egalitarian relationships with community partners

 The University of Iowa’s Telepsychology Training Clinic (TPTC) offers free, short-term (5-10 sessions) counseling to Iowans who may have limited access to mental health care.
 Referrals to community resources can be provided if long-term care is indicated.

-The TPTC is currently accepting referrals for new clients.
-Please contact scheduling@uitptc.com or 319-535-0437 to inquire about services.
-This email and phone are intended for scheduling purposes only and not monitored at all times.
-If you are experiencing an emergency, please call 988, 911, or go to an emergency room immediately.
+The TPTC is currently accepting new client referrals.
+Please contact scheduling@uitptc.com or call 319-535-0437 and leave a voicemail to inquire about services.
+This email and phone are intended for scheduling purposes only and are not monitored at all times.
+If you are experiencing an emergency, please call 988, 911, or go to an emergency room immediately

 How do I qualify?